DHTMLX/gantt-docs/data/desktop/configuring_time_scale.md

 gantt.config.skip_off_time = false;
 ~~~

-From the above part we've found out that the first cell of the time scale will have the **31 15:00** value.
+As we've found out above, the first cell of the time scale will have the **31 15:00** value.
-But, now the amount of the empty cells before the earliest task will increase because cells with non-working hours will be displayed on the scale too.
+But now the amount of the empty cells before the earliest task will increase because cells with non-working hours will be displayed on the scale too.

 To calculate the values of these cells, the following logic is applied: